null Skip to main content

 • Drainage installation

-• Electrical setup
+• Electrical connections

-• Possible floor modifications
+• Possible floor modifications, especially in older buildings

-Learn more: Installation Guide | Plumbing Guide
+Learn more: Pedicure Chair Installation Requirements | Pedicure Chair Plumbing Guide

 Maintenance and Operating Costs

-• Cleaning between clients
+• Cleaning time between services

-• Replacement parts
+• Replacement parts such as pumps or jet components

 • Plumbing maintenance

-See: Maintenance Guide | Sanitation Guide
+See: Pedicure Chair Maintenance | Foot Spa Sanitation Rules

 Choosing the Right Pedicure Chair for Your Salon Type